gvwilson/thirdbit/src/fiction/cloudherd/index.md

 as Noxy flicked more water at her.

 "It was a stupid idea," Noxy grumbled.
-"I don't even know if I'm going to go this year."
+"They ought to be gone by then, and I don't even know if I'm going to go this year."

 "I *knew* you'd be mad," Sensy sighed.